 Traveling to and from events is stressful.
-Add in the worry of what condition your weapon will be upon arrival and anxiety can spike.
-Then, of course, there is always the rush to check zero and make sure the weapon is still hitting its mark.
+Add in the worry of what condition your firearm will be upon arrival and anxiety can spike.
+Then, of course, there is always the rush to check zero and make sure the rifle is still hitting its mark.
 If you’re not careful, you’ll be a bucket of nerves before the competition even begins.

 Here to help is Savage Brand Ambassador and professional shooter Stan Pate.
 Pate has traveled the globe competing with competition rifles.
 Heed his advice and put your airline worries to rest.

 TSA isn’t nearly as careful with your rifles as you are.
 Proper storage before sending your firearm up a conveyer belt and into the belly of a plane is critical.
 Stan Pate spends lots of time each year traveling the friendly skies and has devised a system for keeping his rifle safe when going to and from.

 "Never travel with your firearm completely assembled," notes Pate.
 "A fully assembled firearm is much heavier than one that has been broken-down and stored.
 More weight creates more in-the-case movement, which can result in damage.
 I learned this the hard way years ago.
 My rifle was actually broken in half when traveling to an international competition.
 Record your torque settings, use those settings during reassembly and your return to zero should be no problem.

 "Be sure to check on current TSA rules and regulations before travel to be aware of any changes that may effect how you pack your rifle."

 The Fastest Way To Reestablish Your Zero